 IWM London new galleries | War by the eyes of people

 by Riccardo Bianchini, Inexhibit

-The Imperial War Museum, founded in 1917, is today an articulate institution managing five different centres in the United Kingdom and devoted to spread the knowledge of what war is and what they mean to the people that experienced it.
+The Imperial War Museum, founded in 1917, is today an articulate institution managing five different centers in the United Kingdom and devoted to spreading the knowledge of what war is and what they mean to the people that experienced it.
 The IWM London is currently undergoing a major redevelopment envisaging the creation of a new scenographic atrium, two new galleries dedicated to World War One and Two and new visitor facilities.
-The architectural design has been developed by Foster + Partners while the exhibition design has been carried out by the award winning practice Casson Mann.
+The architectural design has been developed by Foster + Partners while the exhibition design has been carried out by the award-winning practice Casson Mann.

 After a 6 months closure, the museum re-opened on 19 July 2014, for the centenary of the First World War, presenting the new Atrium and the IWW gallery to the public.

 Thanks to Casson Mann we can feature here the new exhibition galleries and their design.

 The World War One Gallery, text by Casson Mann

 The biggest challenge in re-imagining the First World War galleries was how to break from the inevitable expectations associated with the timeline of battles, explains Creative Director Roger Mann.
 It was important for the whole team to make it a unique experience, distinct from the many other exhibitions, galleries, books, and films on the subject.